melmedany/buzzy/README.md

 ### Prerequisites

-* Basic dev environment with JDK installed (preferably latest versions)
+* Basic dev environment with JDK installed (preferably latest version)
 * Docker Compose
 * Make sure that ports `9000` `8088` `3000` `5432` and `15432` are not used, as they are needed for build and run.
 Alternatively, you can configure the desired ports to use on [docker-compose.yml](docker-compose.yml) for each service